DavidMoritz/theFoolHasSaid/SANITY_GUIDE.md

 ## You're Ready!

-You now have everything you need to create compelling content for The Fool Has Said.
+You now have everything you need to create compelling content for The Fool Says.
 Start with:

 1. ✅ Create your author profile
 2. ✅ Create a few categories